DanHutch/crosspoll_be/README.md

-# README
+# *CrossPoll BE* - ReadMe

-## CrossPoll BE
+### Introduction

-CrossPoll BE is a back-end API, built with Ruby on Rails, that provides endpoints for the front-end app, _From the Farm_, found at https://github.com/lorynmason/from-the-farm and deployed at **PLACEHOLDER**.
+CrossPoll BE is a back-end API, built with Ruby on Rails, that provides endp*oints for the front-end app, **_From the Farm_**, found at https://github.com/lorynmason/from-the-farm and deployed at **PLACEHOLDER**.
 CrossPoll BE utilizes the GeoKit-Rails gem and plugin to geocode incoming addresses, through the Google GeoCoding API, and to run geographically-based queries on a PostgresQL database.
 It uses JSON Web Tokens for user authentication.
 Successful requests return data in FastJSON API formatted responses.
 This project was built by Melvin Cedeno (GitHub: TheCraftedGem) and Dan Hutchinson (GitHub: DanHutch) as the back-end component for a final cross-pollination project for module 4 of the Back-End Engineering program at the Turing School.
 It was built in conjunction with front a front-end team of Loryn Mason (GitHub: ) and Mike Duke (GitHub: ).

 This project was built using Rails v5.2.2,  Ruby v2.4.1, and PostgresQL v11.1 and comes with all the necessary gems in the Gemfile.
 After forking and cloning the repo, simply run `bundle` from the command line.